doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

     // find *all* products
     $products = $repository->findAll();

-    // find a group of products based on an arbitrary column value
+    // find a group of products based on an arbitrary field value
     $products = $repository->findBy(['price' => 19.99]);

 .. note::